wokan0/wokan0/README.md

-# Hi there! 👋 I'm Wojciech
+# Hi there! 👋

-## Summary
+## 🚀 About Me

-🎓 I'm a recent physics graduate from the University of Manchester

-🚀 Passionate and results-driven professional with a background in strategy, consulting, and data-driven decision-making.
+Hey there! 👋 I'm Wojciech Kania, a results-driven professional with a background in strategy consulting.
+I hold a Theoretical Physics degree from the University of Manchester.
+I am enthusiastic to unravel insights and tell compelling stories through data. 🔍

+## Portfolio: (available on my Github and Kaggle pages)
+- House price prediction
+- A/B testing with Cookie Cats